2018 Malian presidential election

 Presidential elections were held in Mali on 29 July 2018.
-In July 2018, the Constitutional Court approved the nomination of a total of 24 candidates in the election.
+In July 2018, the Constitutional Court approved the nomination of 24 candidates for the election.
 As no candidate received more than 50% of the vote in the first round, a runoff was held on 12 August 2018 between the top two candidates, incumbent President Ibrahim Boubacar Keïta of the Rally for Mali and Soumaïla Cissé of the Union for the Republic and Democracy.
 Keïta was subsequently re-elected with 67% of the vote.
-It was the first time in Malian history that a presidential election was forced into a runoff between incumbent and a challenger.
+It was the first time in Malian history that a presidential election was forced into a runoff between an incumbent and a challenger.

 Background

-In accordance with the 1992 constitution, presidential elections take place every five years.
-The previous elections, first scheduled for 13 May 2012, were delayed until 28 July 2013 due to the 2012 coup d'état that overthrew President Amadou Toumani Toure.
+In accordance with the 1992 constitution, presidential elections are held every five years.
+The previous elections, initially scheduled for 13 May 2012, were delayed until 28 July 2013 due to the 2012 coup d'état that overthrew President Amadou Toumani Toure.

 A peace deal between Tuareg separatists and the government was signed in 2015 following negotiations through a diplomatic channel extended by the Malian government.
 The creation of the Macina Liberation Front in 2015, led by the preacher Amadou Koufa, has led to increased ethnic tensions and violence in the country.

 There has been little or no violence in Mali's past elections which have in previous years been conducted with no protests.